lexi-lambda/lexi-lambda.github.io/_src/resume.md

 ## The Hackett programming language

-[Hackett][hackett] is a *very* new programming language that combines a Haskell-style type system and Racket’s cutting-edge macro technology into a statically typed Lisp that exposes type information at macroexpansion time.
-It is based on [research by Stephen Chang, Alex Knauth, and Ben Greenman about embedding types and typechecking as macros][types-as-macros].
-Hackett semantically much closer to Haskell than Scheme, but it uses an s-expression-based syntax to enable more powerful syntactic abstractions.
+[Hackett][hackett] is a *very* new programming language that combines a Haskell-style type system and Racket’s cutting-edge macro system to form a statically typed Lisp that exposes type information at macroexpansion time.
+It is based on [research by Stephen Chang, Alex Knauth, and Ben Greenman on embedding types and typechecking in a macro system][types-as-macros].
+Hackett is semantically much closer to Haskell than Scheme, but it uses an s-expression-based syntax to enable more powerful syntactic abstractions.

 My efforts so far have yielded a working implementation of most of Haskell 98, though it is slow and not especially user-friendly.
 The implementation involves a fusion of the types-as-macros techniques with a more traditional unification-based typechecker.
-Hackett is already powerful enough to solve simple programming problems, especially when paired with Racket’s extensive ecosystem of libraries, but there is still much work to be done around improving performance and adding more essential type system features.
+Hackett is already powerful enough to solve simple programming problems, especially when paired with Racket’s extensive library ecosystem, but there is still much work to be done around improving performance, ease of use, and additional type system features.

 For more information [see the Hackett documentation][hackett-doc] and [my blog posts on Hackett][hackett-blog-posts].

 ## Testing strongly-typed monadic effects in Haskell

-I am a co-author of the [monad-mock][] and [test-fixture][] Haskell libraries, which aim to assist Haskell developers in flexibly testing effectful code without any boilerplate and without giving up any static guarantees.
-These are implemented with a combination of some type-level trickery, a monadic implementation of explicit typeclass dictionary passing, and some Template Haskell utilities for eliminating boilerplate and unnecessary manual maintenance.
+I am the primary author of the [monad-mock][] and [test-fixture][] Haskell libraries, which aim to assist Haskell developers in flexibly testing effectful code with zero boilerplate and without giving up any static guarantees.
+These are implemented with a combination of some type-level trickery, a monadic implementation of explicit typeclass dictionary passing, and some Template Haskell utilities for code generation and unnecessary manual maintenance.

-The general techniques is described in more detail in [this blog post on monad-mock][monad-mock-blog-post] and [this blog post on test-fixture][haskell-testing-blog-post].
+The general techniques are described in more detail in [this blog post on monad-mock][monad-mock-blog-post] and [this blog post on test-fixture][haskell-testing-blog-post].
 Open problems with these techniques include cleanly testing polymorphic methods and better supporting concurrent programs, but [I’m working on that][test-fixture-polymorphic-issue].

 ## racket-tulip and Racket language tooling